 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

 Founded in 1833, Glengoyne distillery straddles the boundary between two whisky regions.
-Spirit runs off the stills in the Highlands but ages in oak casks in Lowland warehouses.
-Such proximity to the population centres of the central belt and the large blending houses of Glasgow would have been of significant benefit to any distillery but the operation at Glengoyne was further enhanced by the tax breaks offered to highland based distillers.
+Spirit runs from pot stills in the Highlands but ages in oak casks that rest in Lowland warehouses.
+The distillery is around 14 miles from Glasgow.
+Such proximity to the population centres of the central belt would have been of significant benefit to any early distillery.
+Glengoyne was doubly fortunate as it still qualified for the tax breaks afforded to Highland distillers.

-Today, Glengoyne is owned by Ian MacLeod Distillers, who recently announced they were to bring Rosebank distillery in Falkirk back from the dead, taking their distillery portfolio to three, with the excellent Tamdhu in Speyside completing the lineup.
+Today, Glengoyne is owned by Ian MacLeod Distillers who recently announced they were to rebuild and reopen Rosebank distillery in Falkirk.
+This move will increase the organisation’s distillery portfolio to three, with Tamdhu in Speyside completing the line-up.

-Frequent tours of the distillery run throughout the day and when I visited in early February I found a site brimming with tourists, due at least in part, to French Rugby fans in the country for the six nations fixture the following day.
-In truth, it was a little too busy for my liking, three different groups occupied the still-house at the same time and it made hearing the guide a little difficult.
+Frequent tours of the distillery run throughout the day and when I visited in early February I found a site brimming with tourists, due, at least in part, to French Rugby fans who were in the country for the Six Nations fixture the following day.
+In truth, it was a little too busy for my liking.
+At one point there were three different tour groups in the still-house at the same time and it made hearing our guide a little difficult.
 Fortunately, I had visited Glengoyne before but others weren’t so lucky.
 Of course I understand that Glengoyne are only trying to meet demand and don’t want to turn people away but I’m sure the experience would have been a better one had the tours been spaced out a little more.

 Smell: Vanilla, Cream & Honey.
 Biscuit, touch of Sherry, Banana, Apple and Pear.